Why Beer Displays?

 pouring beer

-How the widget works
+How the widget works, in plain words

 Why use a beer glass?